TomoyukiSugiyama/ebpf-practice/README.md

 ```

-- **multipass exec ... 'sudo ./tcpdump'**: Runs a one-off command inside the VM as root.
+- `multipass exec ... 'sudo ./tcpdump'`: Runs a one-off command inside the VM as root.
-- **multipass shell ...** then `sudo ./tcpdump`: Opens an interactive shell and runs it manually.
+- `multipass shell ...` followed by `sudo ./tcpdump`: Opens an interactive shell and runs it manually.
-- **sudo**: Required to load eBPF programs and capture packets.
+- `sudo`: Required to load eBPF programs and capture events.
-- While running, you'll see "Waiting for Ctrl-C...".
+- While running, the program prints "Waiting for Ctrl-C...".
 Press Ctrl-C to stop.

-### Sample output
+### Sample Output
 ```
 ubuntu@ubuntu-2404:~$ sudo RUST_LOG=info ./tcpdump
 [WARN  tcpdump] aya-log disabled: AYA_LOGS not found